mcnuttandrew/vislint_mpl/README.md

 - ledgible-text (not fully working)

-In the additional materials folder, we have included a speculative list of a wide variety of additional lint rules, along with notes as to how they might be created.
 Our organizational scheme follows that of Meeks's [viz-linting](https://github.com/emeeks/viz-linting), though another ordering, such as one analogous to the tagging system found on [VisGuides](https://visguides.dbvis.de/) or the taxonomical system found on the [Visualization Guidelines Repository](http://visguides.repo.dbvis.de/).
 The structure of this library is also heavily indebted to [write-good](https://github.com/btford/write-good) which we used as reference while creating it.

-Also found in the same folder is a Jupyter notebook used to produce the figure found in the paper associated with this work.
-That graphic is drawn from the sprawling github Jupyter notebook corpus found [here](https://library.ucsd.edu/dc/collection/bb6931851t).
-The figure used in the paper is drawn from a reconstruction of the original notebook (rebuild rebuild_of_nb_266110) which we present along side the original (nb_266110) for transparency.
+In the additional materials folder we provide a collection of additional lint rules and example notebooks of using vislint_mpl against charts sometimes found in the wild.

 ## API